Mohammad Alftih & Randa Kharboutly

-- Only try to work in a field that you are good at (and you enjoy!).
+- Only try to work in a field you are good at (and enjoy!).
 Money will come after.

 - If you are going into a business partnership, make sure you have a lawyer involved.
 This country runs on written statements, not on verbal agreements.

 - Remember: lucky people are those who work hard and do a good job.

 Many programs exist in Peterborough to support newcomers as they integrate into the community, learn/practice English, discover Canadian culture, experience life living with a Canadian host family, etc. Information on some of the available programs and a few testimonials from participants can be read in this section.

 The New Canadians Centre, through its Community Connections program, matches newcomers with community members for English tutoring and support with integration.

 “When I came to Canada, I was feeling lonely and life was very hard for me in a new country with a new language.
 I didn’t speak any word of English.
 After a while I heard about the New Canadians Centre and their service for newcomers.
 I went there and they introduced me with Judi and she helped me to learn English.
 I think the New Canadians Centre and Judi have helped me a lot with my life here in Canada.”– Banafsha from Afghanistan

 “I’m Judi, a volunteer English tutor at the New Canadians Centre.
 I have been partnered with Banafsha for the past year, helping her to improve her English skills.
 During our time together we have discovered we have far more in common than we imagined.
 We both share hopes for our children and struggles around parenting; concern for ageing parents; a desire to contribute to our community and definitely a love of laughter.
 I look forward to our weekly meeting, helping Banafsha gain confidence in her new language and the friendship that has evolved between us.
 We both are proud to live, work and raise our families in Peterborough, the community we call home.”– Aissa and Arbera